MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: Experiments

 We target the BRD4(2) and c-MET proteins (PDB 5UF0 and 5EOB), both of which are implicated in human cancer development, although through different biological mechanisms.
 We chose these targets because ABFE is already well-validated on them and known to have good agreement with experimental data \citep{heinzelmann2021automation}.
 See Appendix \ref{appendix-exp-details} for further experimental details and analysis of the oracles, including experiments confirming that our higher fidelity oracles are more costly yet more accurate at distinguishing experimental actives from inactives.

 Each model is provided with an initial dataset of random ZINC250k \citep{irwin2012zinc} compounds queried at each fidelity (see Appendix \ref{appendix-exp-details} for further details).
 To compare models, we run each in an active learning loop using a fixed computational budget of 7 days, and then generate 15 unique compounds at the highest fidelity predicted to have the best scores.
 We then run these compounds through ABFE and compare their scores.
-See Appendix \ref{sec-additional-results} for additional results showing the oracle-predicted binding energy of the generated query compounds over the active learning process.
+Based on the real-world use case of our method, and following other works \citep{lee2023exploring, luo2021graphdf, fu2022reinforced}, we focus particularly on the properties of the top 3 generated compounds.
+This is because drug campaigns would take only the top compounds generated and use them as starting points for further optimization, so the binding affinities of the top compounds are the most relevant for measuring performance.
+See Appendix \ref{sec-additional-results} for additional results showing the oracle-predicted binding energy of the generated query compounds over the active learning process, and the reconstruction accuracy for each fidelity decoder during training.